yetzq7/Custom-Shops-Tutorial/README.md

 Look for this: "itemGrants": [""],

-Between the quotation marks set it to **example: AthenaCharcter:ID** -- Item id goes there
+Between the quotation marks set it to **example: AthenaCharacter:ID** -- Item id goes there

 # Here is a list of item types